 Our MA Translation, Interpreting and Subtitling is the first of its kind to offer written translation, oral interpreting and film and video subtitling within a single course.
-This complete and integrated approach to language services provides you with the expertise to work in business, film, TV or tourism.
+This complete and integrated approach to language services is demanding but it provides you with the expertise to work in business, film, TV or tourism.

 Explore our hands-on, practical modules, including:

 We are one of the largest and most prestigious language and linguistics departments in the world, a place where talented students become part of an academic community in which the majority of research is rated ‘world-leading’ or ‘internationally excellent’ (REF 2014), placing us firmly within the top 10 departments in the UK and ranked among the top 150 departments on the planet according to the QS World University Rankings 2016 for linguistics.

 If you want a global outlook, are interested in human communication, and want to study for a degree with real-world practical value in a world-class department, welcome to Essex.

 "I loved the combination of all three practices because it provided a lot of variety and expanded my expertise in not one but several linguistic fields.
 I also found that it struck the perfect balance between theory and practice.
 My classes focused largely on collaborative learning in small groups which attributed to a dynamic, engaging and interesting learning environment."